Multimodal Continual Learning with MLLMs from Multi-scenario Perspectives: Experiments

 \subsection{Experimental Settings}

 \textbf{Datasets.}\quad All experiments are conducted on MSVQA datasets, which consist of 4 different scenarios, with each scenario data collected from various perspectives using different devices.
 The diversity of perspectives and devices forces the model to develop its visual feature extraction capability to perform well in different scenarios.
-Detailed information can be found in the supplementary materials.
+Detailed information can be found in Sec.~\ref{sup_sec:dataset}.

 \textbf{Protocols.}\quad We split the whole dataset into $T$ tasks, denoted as $T$ steps.
 Data from each scenario is divided equally into multiple subsets and allocated to individual steps, with each step containing data from only one scenario.
 We set $T$=5, 10 and 20 to further investigate the performance of all methods at various step sizes.
 To prevent leakage of image information, we partition the data at the image level as opposed to the annotation level, ensuring that the images in each step are mutually exclusive.
-The model should learn each task in sequence and be validated in the test set of all scenarios after each step.
-Following previous work~\cite{lwf, ease, rne}, the learning order is determined by random seed 1993.
+The model should learn each task in sequence and be validated in the test set of corresponding scenarios after each step.

 \textbf{Evaluation metric.}\quad We incorporate the F{ 1} score from object detection~\cite{zou2023object} and combine it with the VQA score for a joint evaluation of MLLM performance in complex visual tasks.
 Following previous work, let $A_{t}$ denote the VQA score or F{ 1} score after learning the task $t$, we use the average performance $\bar A = \left( {1/T} \right)\sum\nolimits_{t = 1}^T {{A_t}}$ across $T$ steps and the last performance $A_T$ as metrics for continual learning.
-Detailed calculation procedures for all metrics are provided in the supplementary materials along with the dataset description.
+Detailed calculation procedures for all metrics are provided in Sec.~\ref{sup_sec:metric}.